tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 1. Instructor Do: Welcome and Intro to Sorting (10 min)

-In this section, you will provide an overview of today's lesson and then you will introduce students to sorting.
+In this section, you will provide an overview of today's lesson, and then you will introduce students to sorting.

 **Files:**